dennisdevio/milestone-project-1/README.md

 ## Features
 - On entering the website there's an image carousel on display, showcasing images from the café.
-- A hamburger-button menu displayed on smaller screens.
+- A hamburger-button menu displayed on tablet and mobile screens.
-- Responsive design between larger and smaller screens.
+- Responsive design between desktop screens and mobile screens.

 #### Features Left to Implement
 The following features will be implemented on a future release